Audio by @DelioPera

 A dodgy block gets rejected, not because everyone else rejects it, and not because everyone copies their neighbour, but because the block is invalid according to the rules contained in the Bitcoin Core software, and everyone else that is running the same software will also reject that dodgy block.

 Your Bitcoin Wallet does not keep a copy of the blockchain, and is usually separate from Bitcoin Core (although Bitcoin Core does have a wallet feature).
 Your wallet just holds your keys.
 It has to ask a Bitcoin Node, “Hey Mr Node, this address of mine, does it have any bitcoin in it?” — technically that’s not quite accurate, but this is sufficient for now.

 Running your own node means you don’t ask other people what their copy of Bitcoin Core is doing.
 It’s your own copy of Bitcoin Core, and you don’t need to trust other people.
 Your wallet can ask YOUR copy of the Bitcoin Blockchain (Making the digital connection between your wallet and node is the technically challenging and critical part, not just running the node; an article for another day).

 So with the preamble done, let me next explain why it is important to run your own node:

 When your wallet tells you your balance, it asks a RANDOM public Bitcoin Node what balance each of your addresses contains, and gives you the results, and you see your total bitcoin in that wallet.
 Even empty addresses you haven’t used get queried.
 Surveillance companies run some of these nodes.
 “What the Hell?” — Yes, it’s true.

-You are telling a random entity, possibly a surveillance company, your IP address (which can be used to identify you), and that have Bitcoin Wallet, and ALL your current and future addresses, and all the balances of all those addresses, now and later.
+You are telling a random entity, possibly a surveillance company, your IP address (which can be used to identify you), and that you have a Bitcoin wallet, and ALL your current and future addresses, and all the balances of all those addresses, now and later.
 Providing this information to surveillance companies is dangerous for many reasons.